UVADS/DS1001/README.md

 In each of the areas we will specifically focus on:
 * Design
   * Theme: Storytelling -- What do I leave in and what do I leave out?
-  * LO: Observe the world around you and record your observations in a systematic way (aka create a data set)
+  * LO: Observe the world around you and record your observations in a systematic way (aka how to create a data set)
+  * LO: Principles of Established Data Sets (aka how to evaluate a data set)
-  * LO: Reflect on your data set and transform it into a medium for efficient communication with other humans
+  * LO: Reflect on your data set and transform it into a medium for efficient communication with other humans (aka how to communicate a data set)

 * Value
   * Theme: With great power comes great responsibility